dhable/caffeinatedideas.com/_posts/2012-12-12-hibernate-tips.markdown

 </property>
 {% endprism %}

-Now adding, renaming or changing the relationship won't require touching the application context file.
-The naysayers are going to mention how this isn't as fast as manually declaring them.
+Now adding, renaming or changing the relationship won\'t require touching the application context file.
+The naysayers are going to mention how this isn\'t as fast as manually declaring them.
 Is that really a problem for most of us?
 The session factory is going to be wired and constructed when you bootstrap your application, a small price to pay for developer sanity in the age of fast servers.

 __Tip #2: Use Flyway for Schema Management__

-If you haven't hear of [Flyway][flyway-home], you need to click the link and get up to speed.
+If you haven\'t hear of [Flyway][flyway-home], you need to click the link and get up to speed.
 One of Rails best features was helping developers manage their database changes in an agile way.
 After a few attempts, the Java community has finally caught up with our Ruby peers.
-If you're also using Spring ORM and Hibernate, you should take it a step further and have flyway check your schema when the server instance boots to apply changes.
-To do so, you'll need to add a flyway bean definition:
+If you\'re also using Spring ORM and Hibernate, you should take it a step further and have flyway check your schema when the server instance boots to apply changes.
+To do so, you\'ll need to add a flyway bean definition:

 {% prism markup %}
 <bean id="dataSource" class="org.springframework.jdbc.datasource.DriverManagerDataSource">